raheelam98/Modern_AI_Python/README.md

 #### 2. Comparison (Relational) Operators
-Used to compare two values.
+Used to compare values and return True or False
 | Operator | Name                     | Example      | Output  |
 |----------|--------------------------|-------------|---------|
 | ==       | Equal to                 | `5 == 3`    | `False` |